-If you believe you have been subjected to discrimination, sexual harassment, or retaliation, we encourage you to immediately report your concern to the Office of Institutional Equity & Access.
+If you believe you have been subjected to discrimination, harassment, or retaliation, we encourage you to immediately report your concern to the Office of Institutional Equity & Access.
 You will not be required to directly confront the person accused of misconduct.
 Where applicable, our office also provides you with the option to resolve your concern through an informal or formal resolution process.
-Questions regarding the complaint process can be addressed directly by OIEA staff by calling 214-648-4343 or by reviewing the policy ETH 151P-01 Equal Opportunity Complaint Investigation and Resolution Procedure.
+Questions regarding the complaint process can be addressed directly by OIEA staff by calling 214-648-4343 or by reviewing the policy ETH-151P-01 Equal Opportunity Complaint Investigation and Resolution Procedure.

-Mandatory Reporting Obligations for Supervisors, Administrators and Officials
+Mandatory Reporting Obligations

-- Every UT Southwestern official, administrator, or supervisor is responsible for promptly reporting to the Office of Institutional Equity & Access any known or suspected incidents of discrimination, harassment, or retaliation that come to their attention.
+Every UT Southwestern official, administrator, or supervisor is responsible for promptly reporting to the Office of Institutional Equity & Access any known or suspected incidents of discrimination, harassment, or retaliation that come to their attention.

-- Employees who are not UT Southwestern officials, administrators, or supervisors are strongly encouraged to promptly report any known or suspected incidents of discrimination, harassment, or retaliation to the Office of Institutional Equity & Access.
+Employees who are not UT Southwestern officials, administrators, or supervisors are strongly encouraged to promptly report any known or suspected incidents of discrimination, harassment, or retaliation to the Office of Institutional Equity & Access.

-Concerns of Sexual Harassment/Sexual Misconduct
+Concerns of Sexual Harassment or Sexual Misconduct

-- All UT Southwestern employees must report all information known about incidents of sexual assault, sexual harassment, dating violence, and stalking committed by or against a UTSW student or employee to a Title IX Coordinator.
+All UT Southwestern employees must report all information known about incidents of sexual assault, sexual harassment, dating violence, and stalking committed by or against a UTSW student or employee to a Title IX Coordinator.
 Confidential Employees must report only the type of incident to a Title IX Coordinator.
 Knowingly failing to report an incident as required could lead to termination of employment and possible criminal charges under state law.
 If you have questions about your reporting obligations, please contact a Title IX Coordinator.

-What to Expect During This Process
+What to Expect

 - Making a Report